mattdesl/wtch/README.md

 #### Script Tag

-You can insert the following script tag in your HTML file which will work across browsers and devices:
+You can insert the following script tag in your HTML file.
+This will work across browsers and devices.

 ```html
 <script>document.write('<script src="http://' + (location.host || 'localhost').split(':')[0] + ':35729/livereload.js?snipver=1"></' + 'script>')</script>